udialter/SPSSattitudes/SPSSattitudesCode.md

     ## Warning in fac(r = r, nfactors = nfactors, n.obs = n.obs, rotate = rotate, : An
     ## ultra-Heywood case was detected.
 Examine the results carefully

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 44 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 42 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 41 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 40 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 45 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 42 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 45 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 41 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 42 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 43 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 40 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 44 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 43 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 44 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 41 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 45 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 45 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 44 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

     ## Warning in fa.stats(r = r, f = f, phi = phi, n.obs = n.obs, np.obs = np.obs, :
     ## The estimated weights for the factor scores are probably incorrect.
 Try a
     ## different factor score estimation method.

     ## Warning in fac(r = r, nfactors = nfactors, n.obs = n.obs, rotate = rotate, : An
     ## ultra-Heywood case was detected.
 Examine the results carefully

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 38 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 45 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 41 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 42 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

-    ## Warning in matpLower(x, nvar, gminx, gmaxx, gminy, gmaxy): 43 cells were
-    ## adjusted for 0 values using the correction for continuity.
-Examine your data
-    ## carefully.

 ![](SPSSattitudesCode_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->